xwjdsh/manssh/README.md

-manssh is a command line tool for manage your ssh alias config easily, inspire by [storm](https://github.com/emre/storm) project, power by Go.
+manssh is a command line tool for managing your ssh alias config easily, inspire by [storm](https://github.com/emre/storm) project, powered by Go.

 Note: only `Host`, `HostName`, `User`, `Port`, `IdentityFile` and `ProxyCommand` is implemented at this point, **other configs and comments will loss**.